naimul-hasan-sabbir/BDjobs_Scrapper/README.md

-# BDjobs Scraper
+# BDjobs Scrapper

-BDjobs Scraper is a Python application that automates the extraction of live IT job listings from the BDjobs website.
-The collected job data is saved in a structured text file for easy access and review.
+A Python project to scrape job listings from [bdjobs.com](https://www.bdjobs.com/) using Selenium.
+The script extracts job titles and company names from the Hot Jobs section and saves them to a text file.

 ## Features

+- Uses Selenium with ChromeDriver (managed by webdriver-manager)
-- Scrapes live IT job listings from BDjobs.com
+- Scrapes job title and company name from bdjobs.com
-- Saves job data (title, company, location, date) to a text file
-- Modular, maintainable, and extensible codebase
+- Handles pagination with concurrency for faster scraping
-- Easy to configure and run
+- Outputs results to `output/jobs.txt`

+## Requirements

+- Python 3.8+
+- Google Chrome browser

 ## Project Structure